 5. Key Future Relationships

-What about your customer base?
+It’s also important to think about your customer base.
 Nurturing your relationships with key customers is good; hanging the very survival of your business on one or two big purchasers is not.
 What’s a customer demographic you’re missing?
 Are you so focused on what you’re selling right now that you’re not thinking about what you have to sell tomorrow?

 Put in the time.